Gynaecologist & Fertility Specialist.

-Dr Esler also offers fertility preservation for patients with certain diseases, disorders, and life events that affect fertility.
+Dr Esler also offers fertility preservation for patients diagnosed with cancer and certain diseases, disorders, and life events that affect fertility.
 Those who might benefit from fertility preservation include:

 – Patients about to undergo treatment for cancer (male and female)

 – Patients with medical conditions (auto-immune diseases such as lupus)

 – Patients with genetic diseases that affect future fertility

 – Women delaying having children (women who cannot see themselves becoming pregnant for a few years).